Understanding the Different Funding Programs for Farmers

 Land Contract Guarantees

-A land contract guarantee is given to the farm owner who would like to transfer the land or ranch to other people.
+A land contract guarantee is given to the farm owner who wants to transfer the land or ranch to other people.
 This loan guarantees the retiring farmer who self-finances the sale of the land to beginning farmers or socially disadvantaged farmers and ranchers.

 PROGRAM |